abhionlyone/us-car-models-data/README.md

- - Contains data of morethan 9200+ car models.
+ - Contains data of approximately 10K car models.

 ### Incase if you want to import this data into your database: